Making content interactive

 - play animation sequences or sounds based on user actions

-An interactive element comprises the following two components:
+An interactive element is comprised of the following two components:

 - an event, such as a button click, that is used as a trigger

 - an action, such as the playing of an animation or sound, that is triggered by that event

 Using different combinations of event triggers and actions, you can create a variety of interactive effects.

 For example, when you create an animation object, you create a self-contained animation with its own timeline; it is not based on the main timeline of the Plazmic Composer project, and may not begin playing when the content is loaded on the BlackBerry® device.
 To begin playing the animation object, it must be triggered by an event.

 You can trigger the animation by defining any of the following types of events: